Why qualitative interviews?

 Think positive!
 Argue positively!

-“I’m doing something with interviews because I’m not into statistics.”
-We hear these or similar reasons more often.
-This is a pity, because this argumentation does not take up the strengths of a qualitative analysis at all.
+“I do something with interviews because I’m not interested in statistics.”
+We often hear these or similar justifications.
+This is a pity, as this argument does not take up the strengths of a qualitative analysis.

-I can consider multi-layered meanings and perspectives
+I can take multi-layered meanings and perspectives into account

 I can explore new things

-Gaining context and consistency
+I get context and consistency